salome-baup/ada-2022-project-adaccord/README.md

 **Step 8: Results, Analyses and Interpretation**
 - Time evolution: topics, concerns and sentiments evolution over time is analyzed by splitting the movies according to their release dates or by periods of 5 years.
-- Distribution of topics, concerns and sentiments among movies
+- Distribution of topics, concerns and sentiments among movies.
 - Association of topics and sentiments and their co-evolution over time is analysed.
 - Association of concerns with topics and sentiments.
-- Statistical analysis is then performed .
+- Statistical analysis is then performed.

 **Step 9: Github site creation and Datastory redaction**